Computers are a part of our daily lives, that is just a simple fact of life nowadays. We shop, socially engage, and do business through technology.

 As technology continues to advance, so does computer crime.
 Although computer crime encompasses hacking, phishing, computer viruses, cyberstalking, and identity theft, many facets are not covered because the alleged crime took place over the Internet.
 Explicitly speaking, cybercrimes, a topic for another blog.
 Stay tuned to learn more.

-JC Law takes the time and expertise needed to handle all kinds of digital transgressions to get the best possible outcome.
+The Law Office of James E. Crawford, Jr. & Associates, LLC takes the time and expertise needed to handle all kinds of digital transgressions to get the best possible outcome.
 Do not let the complexity of a digital accusation turn your head upside down.
 Talk with our defense team for a free initial consultation to learn how we can help you.